Pharmacy 2030 is our brand-new professional vision for the future of pharmacy in Scotland.

 Alternative pathways to primary care inquiry

-RPS Scotland engages regularly with MSPs on the Scottish Parliament's Health, Social Care and Sport Committee, to keep Members updated on pharmacy across Scotland and to discuss key RPS Scotland policies and positions.
+RPS Scotland engages regularly with MSPs on the Scottish Parliament's Health, Social Care and Sport Committee, to keep MSPs updated on key issues for pharmacy across Scotland and to discuss key RPS Scotland policies and positions.

-The Committee is currently holding an inquiry into 'Alternative pathways to primary care'.
+In 2022, the Committee held an inquiry into 'Alternative pathways to primary care'.

 You can watch the oral evidence session, here.